 I was literally in the middle of writing a long article for Dumb Little Man that pertained to my method of choosing applicants for an open position I have.
-As I got half way done typing, one of our company recruiters sends me an email with a PDF containing a dozen or so resumes.
+As I got half way done typing, one of our company recruiters sends me an email.
+It came with a PDF containing a dozen or so resumes.

 11 of the 12 resumes had cover letters which is actually pretty good because if you skip that step, you simply look unprofessional.
-The problem is that they all of the cover letters looked exactly the same and had the same message.
+The problem is that all of the cover letters looked exactly the same and had the same message.

-” Blah, blah, blah very qualified and a good fit into your company…blah, blah…”
+” Blah, blah, blah… Very qualified and a good fit into your company…blah, blah.”

 There was nothing at all that made me want to read the resume.
 It’s unsettling because the last thing I want is an “ordinary” salesman.
 I want to hire someone that stands out a little and the cover letter is your one chance to make a connection with someone you may never meet.

-It actually irritated me enough to put together this list of close to 100 tutorials, examples and resources on writing cover letters.
+It actually irritated me enough to put together this list of close to 100 tutorials, examples, and resources on writing cover letters.

 This includes another 30+ samples of cover letters with specific samples for a handful of positions.

-Remember that once your leave your resume with someone it’s the only thing representing you.
+Remember that once your leave your resume with someone, it’s the only thing representing you.
 There is no shiny star on your resume indicating that you are better than the rest.
-You have to convey that message and a well written, thought provoking cover letter is something very simple to implement.
+You have to convey that message and a well-written, thought-provoking cover letter is something very simple to implement.